-As a trial lawyer, Ms. Rahebi is recognized for zealously representing her clients’ interests.
+As a trial lawyer, Bita zealously represents her clients’ interests.
 She brings an ability to explain complicated issues to juries and judges, a skill honed through years of experience working with cutting-edge technologies.
-She has obtained a complete defense victory as lead trial lawyer, invalidated numerous patents, and has also obtained winning results for plaintiffs.
-Ms. Rahebi also tried criminal jury matters at the Los Angeles City Attorney’s Office, securing a guilty verdict for every trial.
+She has obtained a complete defense victory as lead trial lawyer, invalidated numerous patents, and obtained winning results for plaintiffs.
+Bita also tried criminal jury matters at the Los Angeles City Attorney’s Office, securing a guilty verdict for every trial.

 Her litigation practice includes patent, trade secrets, and copyright litigation.
 In addition to her litigation practice, she advises clients on strategic transactional issues and negotiates on behalf of clients in patent licensing discussions.

-Ms. Rahebi is the past president of the Los Angeles Intellectual Property Law Association and she co-founded the organization’s Women in IP committee.
+Bita is a past president of the Los Angeles Intellectual Property Law Association and she co-founded the organization’s Women in IP committee.
 She also served as a Ninth Circuit Judicial Conference Lawyer Representative.
-Ms. Rahebi has received numerous awards for her work and is recognized as one of the “Top Women Attorneys in Southern California.”
+Bita has received numerous awards for her work and is recognized as one of the “Top Women Attorneys in Southern California.”

 Earning her B.A. magna cum laude from the University of California, Berkeley, she was elected to Phi Beta Kappa and served as president and editor-in-chief of the Daily Californian.
 She received her J.D. from the University of California, Los Angeles, where she was an editor of the UCLA Law Review.Show More